RiskSonar - IT Security Risk Assessment

 - have a full system asset inventory (list of all equipment), and

-- know the data classification, which is the measure of the sensitivity of the information being created, stored, transmitted or otherwise processed inside or outside UCSF.
+- identify the data classification, which determines the sensitivity of the information being created, stored, transmitted or otherwise processed inside or outside UCSF.
 Please see the UCSF Data Classification Standard.

 Examples of a system that would need a Risk Assessment would be a new or changed email system, a research application, or a clinical care solution.